 I earned my B.A. in Art History from Reed College and my M.Phil and Ph.D. in 20th-Century art from the CUNY Graduate Center.
 I am enjoying a successful career in the New York art world with skills and experience ranging from teaching at the graduate level, designing academic programs, museum education, writing and curating.
 A pioneering scholar in the field of installation art, I am the author of From Margin to Center: The Spaces of Installation Art (MIT Press, 2000).
-For a number of years I have been exploring the role that art can play in the environmental crisis.
+For a number of years I have been exploring the role that art can play in raising awareness of the environmental crisis.
 My most recent work can be found in the anthology I edited, Art, Theory and Practice in the Anthropocene (Vernon Press, 2019).
-I currently direct a Masters program in Modern and Contemporary Art at Christie’s Education, New York.
+I recently directed a Masters program in Modern and Contemporary Art at Christie’s Education, New York.